Harrison elevates third-party candidate in bid to pull GOP SC Senate votes from Graham

 Voters on Graham's right flank are unlikely to cast their ballots for a Democrat like Harrison, but they could be persuaded to pick a candidate who is more conservative than Graham if they do not realize or do not care that Bledsoe has stopped running.

-"If you were about to sow enough doubt that this conversion that Graham had from 2016 until now about Trump, you could then have conservatives who are angling to pick Bledsoe," Taylor said.
+"If you were able to sow enough doubt about this conversion that Graham had from 2016 until now about Trump, you could then have conservatives who are angling to pick Bledsoe," Taylor said.
 "When you have $57 million, this is not a bad way to spend that because most people don't know Bledsoe's name."

 During a campaign stop Monday in Simpsonville, Graham noted that Bledsoe has endorsed him and said Bledsoe "is pissed that (Harrison's campaign) is doing this because he understands the difference between Jaime Harrison and Lindsey Graham on the things that matter to him and constitutional conservatives."